Kennedy's Bush Scenic Reserve

 Kennedy's Bush Scenic Reserve is a public conservation reserve in the Port Hills south of Christchurch, New Zealand.
 It sits above the suburb of Kennedys Bush on the northern side of the hills, just north of Ōrongomai / Cass Peak.
 The reserve is covered in dense native bush, and at 130 hectare it is the largest remaining patch of native bush on the Port Hills.

 Ecology

 In 1906 a survey found 96 species of flora in the reserve.
 Today the reserve still contains a wide variety of native species of plant.
 These include ferns, grasses, trees and climbing flowers, as well as and some threatened species including native speargrass, kānuka, rōhutu, and tōtara.
+Three different species of stick insects in the genus Tectarchus (T. huttoni, T. ovobessus, and the holotype of T. semilobatus) have been collected from Kennedy's Bush.

 Native birds are present in the reserve, including korimako, riroriro, kererū, and pīwakawaka.
 Tūī were also present during the early 20th century.

 Pest control has been ongoing in the area as far back as 1920, when more than 4000 rabbits were trapped in the area.
 Multiple agencies and community groups have been working to eliminate pest animals in the reserve since the 1990s.
 Pest species include rats, feral cats, mustelids and possums.